Raising Investment: A Guide for Startups

 Please note that the success of early-stage capital raising is predominantly driven by the work founders have done to identify and prove an opportunity, ahead of trying to raise money.

-In this guide, we assume the decision to raise has already been made.
+In this guide, we assume the decision to raise capital in exchange for equity has already been made.
 For founders who haven't made this decision with conviction, consider reading our blog post 'What to consider when raising investment capital' first.

 Our mission at Mum's Garage is to make entrepreneurship accessible to more people.
 One way we do this is by breaking complex processes down into actionable steps.
 We hope we have achieved this with this guide to raising early stage investment.